-WAC 365-196-735 Consideration of state and regional planning provisions (list) (2010) in be ne Critical Aquifer Recharge Areas Guidance Document (updated 2021) provides formation on protecting functions and values of critical aquifer recharge areas, est available science, how to work with state and local regulations and adaptive anagement. anagement. so, consider the following: Prohibiting or strictly regulating hazardous uses in critical aquifer recharge areas (CARAs) and designating and protecting wellhead areas.
-See Ecology's guidance on Critical Aquifer Recharge Areas.
-Limiting impervious surfaces to reduce stormwater runoff, as required under Phase I and II municipal stormwater permits.
-Ecology's Stormwater Manual for Western Washington (updated in 2012) includes low impact development (LID) related definitions, requirements, and an LID performance standard.
+WAC 365-196-735 Consideration of state and regional planning provisions (list) (2010)The Critical Aquifer Recharge Areas Guidance Document (updated 2021) provides information on protecting functions and values of critical aguifer recharge areas. best available science, how to work with state and local regulations and adaptive management.
+Are the critical aquifer recharge regulations Also, consider the following: consistent with current Prohibiting or strictly regulating hazardous uses in critical aquifer recharge areas mapping of these (CARAs) and designating and protecting wellhead areas.
+See Ecology's guidance critical areas? on Critical Aguifer Recharge Areas. ☐ Yes □ No Limiting impervious surfaces to reduce stormwater runoff, as required under □ N/A Phase I and II municipal stormwater permits.
+Ecology's Stormwater Manual for Location in text: Western Washington (updated in 2012) includes low impact development (LID) related definitions, requirements, and an LID performance standard.
 See Stormwater Management and Design Manuals on Ecology's web page.
-For additional guidance on LID resources, see Commerce's Incentivizing low-impact development guidebook.
-Are the critical aquifer recharge regulations consistent with current mapping of these critical areas?
-Ves No N/A Location in text:
+For additional guidance on LID resources, see Commerce's Incentivizing lowimpact development quidebook.

-FREQUENTLY FLOODED AREAS Regulations protect the functions and values of frequently flooded areas and safeguard the public from hazards to health and safety.
-RCW 36.70A.172(1) WAC 365-196-830 provides: "Protection' in this context means preservation of the functions and values of the natural environment, or to safeguard the public from hazards to health and safety."
-Are frequently flooded areas designated and regulated using FEMA and Ecology guidance?
-WAC 365-190-110 (updated in 2010) directs counties and cities to consider the following when designating and classifying frequently flooded areas: (a) Effects of flooding on human health and safety, and to public facilities and services; (b) Available documentation including federal, state, and local laws, regulations, and programs, local studies and maps, and federal flood insurance programs, including the provisions for urban growth areas in RCW 36.70A.110; (c) The future flow flood plain, defined as the channel of the stream and that portion of the adjoining flood plain that is necessary to contain and discharge the base flood flow at build out; (d) The potential effects of tsunami, high tides with strong winds, sea level rise, and extreme weather events, including those potentially resulting from global climate change; (e) Greater surface runoff caused by increasing impervious surfaces. □ No □ N/A Location in Text:
+FREQUENTLY FLOODED AREAS

+Regulations protect the functions and values of frequently flooded areas and safeguard the public from hazards to health and safety.
+RCW 36.70A.172(1) WAC 365-196-830 provides: "'Protection' in this context means preservation of the functions and values of the natural environment, or to safeguard the public from hazards to health and safety."

+WAC 365-190-110 (updated in 2010) directs counties and cities to consider the following when designating and classifying frequently flooded areas:

+- (a) Effects of flooding on human health and safety, and to public facilities and services; - (b) Available documentation including federal, state, and local laws, regulations, and programs, local studies and maps, and federal flood insurance programs, including the provisions for urban growth areas in RCW 36.70A.110; - (c) The future flow flood plain, defined as the channel of the stream and that portion of the adjoining flood plain that is necessary to contain and discharge the base flood flow at build out; - (d) The potential effects of tsunami, high tides with strong winds, sea level rise, and extreme weather events, including those potentially resulting from global climate change; - (e) Greater surface runoff caused by increasing impervious surfaces.